 The magnitude of adverse effects from the project are materially larger than what was indicated in the AEE (and supporting material for the resource consent application).

+This consent does not attach to the land and is personal to Matamata Development Limited and Unity Management Limited.
+This consent must not be used by any other person or party without the express written approval of either Matamata Development Limited or Unity Management limited.

 Discharge parameters